Crabston/grav-theme-hadron/README.md

 ## Installation
 Installing the Hadron theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
-The Hadron theme can be found in the [Hadron](https://github.com/Crabston/grav-demo) which is a self-contained repository for a complete site which include: sample content, configuration, theme, and plugins.
+The Hadron theme can be found in the [Hadron Skeleton](https://github.com/Crabston/grav-demo) which is a self-contained repository for a complete site which include: sample content, configuration, theme, and plugins.

 ### GPM Installation (Preferred)
 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
-From the root of your Grav install type:
+From the root of your Grav installation, type:

     bin/gpm install hadron

-This will install the Quark theme into your `/user/themes` directory within Grav.
+This will install the Hadron theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/hadron`.

 ### Manual Installation
 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `hadron`.
 You can find these files either on [GitHub](https://github.com/Crabston/grav-theme-hadron) or via [GetGrav.org](http://getgrav.org/downloads/themes).